-To the left of the PCMCIA compartment, you will find a connector jack for the AC.
-The NEC Versa 2400 series provides a universal auto-switching AC adapter where you connect the AC power cord and into the power outlet.
+The NEC Versa 2500 series provides a universal auto-switching AC adapter which connects the AC power cord into the power outlet.
 It is important to have the AC adapter connected to the notebook to recharge the battery and keep the notebook working continuously.

-NOTE: Use only the AC adapter that comes with the NEC Versa 2400 notebook.
+NOTE: Use only the AC adapter that comes with the NEC Versa 2500 Series notebook.